AlexHowansky/shmd/README.md

 under the `staging` directory.
 Use lowercase names with no spaces or special characters.
 The directory name will be used as the URL slug for the gallery.
 Create another subdirectory with the same name under the `public/photos` directory.
+Make sure it's readable by the web server user.
 If you would like the app to show a more descriptive name for the gallery, you may create a text file `public/photos/<gallery>/title` containing a descriptive gallery title.

 ### Photos